 November 17, 2014: Giancarlo and the Marlins agreed to a mega-deal that will pay the slugger $325 million over 13 years.

 The contract is very back-loaded.
 Stanton has an opt-out after six years.
-For the first six years, the Marlins have totaled $107 million, an average of "only" $17.8 million per season.
+For the first six years, the Marlins have totaled $107 million, an average of $17.8 million per season.
 The final seven seasons, he gets paid $218 million, or about $31 million per season.
 For Stanton, if the Marlins are not a top-notch team, he can bail/opt out on that money and sign with a better team.

-The contract tops the $292 million, 10-year deal Miguel Cabrera agreed to with thet Tigers in March.
+The contract tops the $292 million, 10-year deal Miguel Cabrera agreed to with the Tigers in March.
 Alex Rodriguez signed the largest previous deal, a $275 million, 10-year contract with the Yankees before the 2008 season.

 The last time the historically thrifty Marlins spent big was before a poor 2012 season, the first in their new ballpark.
 Their 2014 payroll of $52.3 million was the lowest in the Majors.